FAQ

 The Public Records Act (Chapter 42.56 RCW) is a Washington State law that allows you to review government records.
 Public records include documents in all formats, whether electronic or paper, that relate to government operations or conduct.
 Public records requests are processed in accordance with (Chapter 44-14 WAC).

-How do I request Public Records?
+How do I use the Online Public Records Request Portal?

 Request records online